rockset/community/tutorials/rockset-mongodb-integration/README.md

 # Rockset-MongoDB Integration Sample App
 Rockset has  a built-in data source connector to [Mongo DB]([https://www.mongodb.com/](https://www.mongodb.com/)).
 By using Rockset on top of Mongo DB, you can build APIs to the SQL you write, have millisecond query latency, and seconds in data latency.
 To get a quick overview of what this integration looks like, check out this [YouTube video](https://www.youtube.com/watch?v=eivdshBA-6g&t=1s).

-- The full [written tutorial](https://rockset.com/blog/create-apis-for-aggregations-and-joins-on-mongodb-in-under-15-minutes/) and and [companion video](https://www.youtube.com/watch?v=NNMxQU7LK7E) will walk you through the code here.
+- The full [written tutorial](https://rockset.com/blog/create-apis-for-aggregations-and-joins-on-mongodb-in-under-15-minutes/) and [companion video](https://www.youtube.com/watch?v=NNMxQU7LK7E) will walk you through the code here.

 Here's a sample diagram of how the Rockset-MongoDB integration looks like: